 What does your name say about you?
 Do you like your name?
 What would you change it to, if you could?

-And, now my mind is wandering to why, when we talk ABOUT a person or an animal we care about, do we use their given name, but NEVER when we're talking TO them?
-Unless we're angry with them and then, oh yes, we do, always!
+And, now my mind is wandering to why, when we talk ABOUT a person or an animal we care about, we use their given name, but NEVER when we're talking TO them?
+Unless we're angry with them and then, oh yes, we do!

-And when I'm talking about my cat Sid (see photo) I always call him "Sid", nothing else.
+When I'm talking about my cat Sid (see photo) I call him "Sid", nothing else.

 So much for keeping names short and simple!
 Is this just me?
 Do you do this too?